Intro to Interna'l Procurement

 - Regulation of procurement in international finance institutions.

-- Recent regulatory reforms in Public Procurement – examination of experiences from selected countries
+- Recent regulatory reforms in Public Procurement – examination of experiences on sustainable procurement and e-procurement.

 An answer which, while predominantly correct in its presentation of material, contains a significant level of error and is therefore not entirely reliable.